nathanasiou/Choosing-Ideal-Seattle-Airbnb/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here] (https://medium.com/@nicoleath/selecting-a-seattle-stay-600a21b2ef5f).
+The main findings of the code can be found at the post available [here](https://medium.com/@nicoleath/selecting-a-seattle-stay-600a21b2ef5f).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>